All pens seviced, tested, and restored as appropriate. Free U.K. postage.

 Parker Duofold Demi in Black.
 1951.

 The Parker Duofold Demi was the first aerometric Duofold to be produced.
 It was made at the Parker Newhaven factory, making its debut in 1951, with production ceasing in 1958.
-First launch for the Demi is often quoted as 1953 but this pen has a barrel imprint dating it to the second quarter of 1951.
+First launch for the Demi is often, now doubtfully quoted as 1953, this pen has a barrel imprint dating it to 1951.

 The pen is 12.6 cm. in length when capped, and 14.2 cm. when posted with a cap diameter of 1.4cm., normal size in length but oversize in girth.
 It is a very comfortable pen in use, with a solid, high quality feel.